billyjacoby/gabsty-theme-tutorial/README.md

 The magic of Gatsby themes is that we can create all of our boilerplate pages and styles inside of our theme package, and any gatsby build that will be using this theme will have access to those files!

 Furthermore, if we need to update a component or some styles we can do so in our theme then push the update to NPM and any other project using that theme simply has to update our theme package in order to see those updates!

+If something isn't working as you would expect, remember that you can view all of the source code on the part-one branch on my Github repo for this project which can be found [here.](https://github.com/billyjacoby/gabsty-theme-tutorial/tree/part-one)

+If you get stumped feel free to comment on this post, or message me on twitter!

 ### What's next